 When it is not reasonably practicable to lockout equipment to be serviced, repaired, tested, cleaned, maintained or adjusted, a specific safe work procedure should be developed and implemented which provides the same or greater level of safety provided by locking out equipment.
 All equipment should be tested to ensure lockout procedures are effective prior to permitting a worker to perform work on that equipment.
 No person should be allowed to remove a lock from locked out equipment, except the person who installed the lock.
-In the event of an emergency or the worker who installed the lock is no longer available, a person designated by the employer should be sure that returning the equipment to operation will endanger no person.
+In the event of an emergency or the worker who installed the lock is no longer available, a person designated by the employer should remove the lock.
+In such cases, the employer should be sure that returning the equipment to operation will endanger no person.